 These accounts are opened up jointly by a minor and an adult — or parent and child.
 They both have access to the funds in the account, and the money is owned jointly until otherwise specified.
 With many of these accounts, banks allow parents to put withdrawal limits on the account and track their child’s spending habits to teach them responsible money habits.
 These accounts act as both a regular chequing account and a savings account allowing the child to spend and earn interest.
 Depending on the institution, the parent’s and child’s roles may vary.
 The child could be the owner of the account while the parent still has access to the statements and still retains signing authority.

 These accounts allow kids to learn the importance of saving money and financial responsibility from an early age.
 Many don’t have minimum opening deposits, and even more have zero monthly maintenance fees, which means your children’s money will earn interest even faster.

-Look at the popular kids savings accounts out there and compare the current interest rates and features and the conditions that apply.
+Look at some popular kids savings accounts out there and compare the current interest rates, features and the conditions that apply.

 |Account||Interest rate||Features and conditions that apply|

 |Tangerine Children’s Savings Account||0.35% (one of the highest offered)|